jorgecarleitao/pyglet-gui/docs/manager.rst

         Removes the controller from :attr:`controllers`.

     This manager assumes the user is only interested in using one controller at the time.
-    It tracks down the mouse position on the window and tests when the mouse entered in a controller bounding box, saving that controller as the "hovering" controller.
+    It tracks down the mouse position and tests when the mouse entered in a controller bounding box, saving that controller as the current "hovering" controller.

     When the mouse is pressed, the "hovering" controller also becomes the "focus" controller.
-    These must be unique within a manager because Pyglet-gui :class:`~pyglet_gui.containers.Container` don't overlap viewers.
+    These are unique within a manager because :class:`Containers <pyglet_gui.containers.Container>` don't overlap viewers.

     The class exposes two methods for this behaviour: